 Adverse reactions: Information sources

 Most SmPCs include details of adverse events and their frequency.
-Don't just look at section 4.8 ('Undesirable effects'), you may need to look in sections: 4.3 'Contra-indications', 4.4 'Special warnings and precautions', 4.7 'Effects on ability to drive and use machines', and 4.9 'Overdose'.
+Don't just look at section 4.8 ('Undesirable effects').
+Depending upon the circumstances, you may also need to look in sections: 4.3 'Contra-indications', 4.4 'Special warnings and precautions', 4.7 'Effects on ability to drive and use machines', and 4.9 'Overdose'.

 The MHRA's Yellow Card data are available online as 'interactive Drug Analysis Profiles' (iDAPs); make sure you’ve read the interpretation guide at the bottom of the each iDAP first.
 Note that the likelihood of experiencing an adverse drug reaction when taking a medicine cannot be estimated from the data in the Interactive Drug Analysis Profile.
-This is because the MHRA have limited information about how many people have taken the medicine without experiencing a reaction. iDAPs for vaccines are only available upon request.
+This is because the MHRA have limited information about how many people have taken the medicine without experiencing a reaction.
+In addition, no details about the individual patients involved in the reports are provided including concomitant medicines or co-morbidities. iDAPs for COVID-19 vaccines are available online upon request, but iDAPs for all other vaccines are only available on request.

 The MHRA’s useful publication Drug Safety Update is available online with a helpful search facility, and you can also subscribe to it via e-mail to keep yourself up-to-date with major safety issues.